 “I could eat you up!” he snapped bitingly.

 One excellent cure for the tagline blahs is to alternate a little narrative action for the tag lines; this gets more movement into the scene, increases our sense of being there, and adds sentence variety.
 Another cure is to cut tags if the speaker is extremely clear and you want to create a brisker pace.
 A balance between simple tag lines (using said or asked), the rare unusual tag verb (whispered or bellowed, but never queried or continued, keep it simple enough to add without distracting), narrative action, and simply untagged speech will quickly cure the tag line blahs.
 Then you can add your adverbs to tag lines only when you know they’re the perfect word for the job.

 “If you need an adverb,” he said decisively.
 “Then use an adverb!”

 When is it okay to use an adverb?
-Click the button to listen to the episode and find out!
+Listen in to find out!